Melting Chocolate Pots

 How To Make

-Pre-heat the oven to 190C/375F and place two oven-safe ramekins on a baking sheet.
+Pre-heat the oven to 190C/375F.
+Grease two oven-safe ramekins with some coconut oil and place them on a baking sheet.

 Sieve all the dry ingredients into a bowl.
 For those bits that don’t go through the sieve press with the back of a spoon and add to the bowl.
 Mix everything well to fully combine.